Disappearance of Joanne Ratcliffe and Kirste Gordon: Suspects

-Many of the suspects in the Beaumont children disappearance are also suspects in this case, including child killers Bevan Spencer von Einem and Derek Percy.
+Many of the suspects in the Beaumont children disappearance are also suspects in this case, including child killer Bevan Spencer von Einem.
 Witness reports led police to believe that they were abducted by a middle-aged man.
 Further, the police sketch of the man last seen with the two girls resembles that of the man last seen with the Beaumont children.

 Arthur Stanley Brown (1912–2002) is considered a suspect for both cases, as he bore a striking similarity to an identikit picture of the suspect for both cases.
 A witness reported seeing a man near the oval carrying a young girl while another older girl in distress followed.
 The woman first saw him for a single minute when aged 14, and then identified him 25 years later in December 1998 when she saw him on television.

 Another possible suspect is Stanley Arthur Hart (25 January 1917 – 30 June 1999).
 Properties previously owned by Hart (one in Prospect, one at Yatina in the Mid North) were investigated in 2009 and again in 2015.
 He reportedly rarely missed a North Adelaide match, and a decade after the abduction he was found to be a child abuser.
+On the 50th anniversary of the abduction in 2023, Ratcliffe's sister, Suzie Wilkinson, claimed that "In my heart of hearts, I believe it was Hart".

-In 2013 Ratcliffe's sister, Suzie Wilkinson, appealed to the authorities to look into the role that family friend "Frank" may have played in the disappearance of the girls.
+In 2013, Suzie Wilkinson appealed to the authorities to look into the role that family friend "Frank" may have played in the disappearance of the girls.
 Frank had accompanied the families to the oval on the day of the girls' abduction, but may not have been formally questioned by police.
 Frank is alleged to have had intimate knowledge about the girls' routine behaviours during football match outings.
 Kathleen Ratcliffe said that Frank left his seat for approximately 30 minutes before the girl's disappearance, but later remained seated and did not participate when others formed search parties to look for them.
 Gordon's grandmother also took notice of Frank's behaviour during the search for the girls saying, "the other man stayed in his seat."

-Wilkinson expressed her desire that authorities continue to actively work on her sister's case.
+In 2023, convicted Queensland paedophile Errol George Radan (died 2022) was revealed to have been officially investigated as a suspect before his death.
+Radan repeatedly offended in South Australia until he was imprisoned for the indecent assault of an under-14-year-old girl in 1984.
+An alleged victim of Radan's abuse claimed that Radan bore striking similarity to the identikit sketch of the abductor, and that he began sexually abusing her around the time of the abduction.
+After Radan left his Broadview home, it was alleged that both a scrapbook containing clippings of Ratcliffe and Gordon and the clothes of young girls were found in the underground drainage system.